seanofw/smile/README.md

   - Text I/O is done using a simple wrapper library around ncurses, which should support most Un*xen, but curses/ncurses are famously finicky and may require tweaks for more exotic OSes.

   - Decimal-number support is courtesy the Intel Decimal Floating-Point Math Library, which is IEEE 754-2008-compatible.
-This library has been customized a little for Smile, and works correctly on Windows and Linux x86/x64 systems, but
+This library has been customized a little for Smile, and works correctly on Windows and Linux and MacOS x86/x64 systems, but may not behave nicely on others.

 <hr />

+## License

 **Licensed under the Apache License, Version 2.0 (the "License")**;
 you may not use this software except in compliance with the License.